DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 ### --page-request-timeout \<ms\>

 Specifies time (in milliseconds) to wait for a server to serve an HTML page.
-If a page isn't served within the specified period, an error is thrown.
+If the page isn't served within the specified period, an error is thrown.

 ```sh
 testcafe chrome my-tests --page-request-timeout 8000